jgravelle/Groqqle/README.md

-# Groqqle 2.0: Your Free AI-Powered Search Engine and Content Generator
+# Groqqle 2.1: Your Free AI-Powered Search Engine and Content Generator

 ![Groqqle Logo](https://github.com/user-attachments/assets/1ff3686d-130f-4b63-ae4d-f0cf7bb6562e)

-Groqqle 2.0 is a revolutionary, free AI web search and API that instantly returns ORIGINAL content derived from source articles, websites, videos, and even foreign language sources, for ANY target market of ANY reading comprehension level!
-It combines the power of large language models with advanced web and news search capabilities, offering both a user-friendly web interface and a robust API for seamless integration into your projects.
+Groqqle 2.1 is a revolutionary, free AI web search and API that instantly returns ORIGINAL content derived from source articles, websites, videos, and even foreign language sources, for ANY target market of ANY reading comprehension level!
+It combines the power of large language models with advanced web and news search capabilities, offering a user-friendly web interface, a robust API, and now a powerful Groqqle_web_tool for seamless integration into your projects.

 Developers can instantly incorporate Groqqle into their applications, providing a powerful tool for content generation, research, and analysis across various domains and languages.